 Inpatient Unit

 Your wellbeing is at the heart of the design of our Inpatient Unit, which was built in 2018.
-We have 15 spacious single rooms, all with large sliding doors opening out on to the tranquil garden.
+We have 15 spacious single ensuite rooms, all with large sliding doors opening out on to the tranquil garden.
 You and your visitors can relax in the privacy of your room or make use of our light and airy lounges, café and outside spaces.

 As an inpatient, you will be surrounded by our expert clinical team who are on hand to give you and your family advice and support.
 To give you the best possible care, our doctors and nurses work with a range of specialists including occupational therapists, physiotherapists, psychotherapists, complementary therapists and social workers, as well as our multi faith team.
 Working together, they will help you with the physical, emotional, social or spiritual impact of your illness.